andreaskatis/cgc-synthesized-fuzzers/A_Game_of_Chance/README.md

     If the command corresponds to anything other than new deck, the relay will simply send the command by itself.

 ## Running the fuzzer
-The fuzzer files must be named agameofchance.c in order to build properly.
+The fuzzer files must be named A_Game_of_Chance.* in order to build properly.

 Run the make file found in the build folder.